catamphetamine/react-styling/README.md

   * Keyframes animation helper
   * ES6 class and createClass support

 And you can use this module with this Radium thing too: write you styles in text, then transform the text using react-styling into a JSON object, and then use that JSON object with Radium, and it will work.
-If you opt in to use the "modifiers" feature of this module then you won't have to write style={[style.a, style.a.b]}, you can just write style={style.b}.
+If you opt in to use the "modifiers" feature of this module then you won't have to write `style={[style.a, style.a.b]}`, you can just write `style={style.b}`.

 ## Installation